Coko-Foundation/Kotahi/CONTRIBUTING.md

 ## Getting your contributions merged

-This is a two part process, first ask for comments, then ask for the changes to be merged.

-To ask for comments, generate a Pull Request from the GitHub interface targeting `staging`, and request a review from one of the Kotahi devs.
+From your fork of Kotahi, generate a Pull Request from the GitHub interface targeting eLife Pathways' `staging` branch of Kotahi, and request a review from one of the Kotahi devs.
-Look at the feedback and alter your branch as necessary.

-We encourage feedback and discussion from as many people as possible on Pull Requests!

-Before merging all PRs must fulfill these three simple rules:
+Before merging all PRs must fulfill the following rules:

 1. Before a PR can be merged, it must pass the tests and CI.
 2. Before a PR can be merged, it shouldn't reduce the test coverage.
-3. Bugfixes go in PRs and a bugfix PR shouldn't be merged without a regression test.
+3. All PRs must have corresponding unit/migration/e2e tests.

 ## Conventional commits

 We use conventional commits and verify that commit messages match the pattern, you can read more about it here: https://conventionalcommits.org/ and here: https://github.com/conventional-changelog-archived-repos/conventional-changelog-angular/blob/master/convention.md.
 You can use `yarn commit` to use a command-line tool that helps you with formatting your commit.
-We use conventional commits so that we can automatically follow semantic versioning and generate a CHANGELOG.

-## Bug reports, feature requests, support questions

-This is all done through GitHub using their native issue tracker.

-Visit the master issue tracker for Kotahi (https://github.com/eLifePathways/Kotahi/issues).

-Tag the issue with 'support', 'bug', or 'feature' to identify the nature of your issue.